hermangroup/docs/introduction/safety.rst

 If you forget or lose your wallet file, recovery phrase or PIN, you will permanently and irrevocably lose access to your funds.

-Dash is designed from the ground up to be fast, secure, fungible and private.
+Historia is designed from the ground up to be fast, secure, fungible and private.
 In this sense, it is similar to cash or gold, but cryptocurrency can be spent locally and internationally with equal ease, if you are confident you are sending funds to the right destination.
-For these reasons, the Dash documentation has a strong focus on safety and understanding the concepts and features that drive the Dash ecosystem.
+For these reasons, the Historia documentation has a strong focus on safety and understanding the concepts and features that drive the Historia ecosystem.

 A few general safety guidelines:

 - Do not trust any online service or person because they sound or look reputable.
 Always use an escrow service if you are buying peer-to- peer.
-- Store your Dash on a :ref:`hardware wallet <dash-hardware-wallet>` if possible.
-If not, then store your coins in the official :ref:`Dash Core Wallet <dash-core-wallet>` or the official :ref:`Dash Electrum Wallet <dash-electrum-wallet>`.
+- Store your Historia on a :ref:`hardware wallet <historia-hardware-wallet>` if possible.
+If not, then store your coins in the official :ref:`Historia Core Wallet <historia-core-wallet>` or the official :ref:`Historia Electrum Wallet <historia-electrum-wallet>`.
 - Do not use exchanges as wallets.
 Exchanges are for trading, not for savings.
 - Mobile wallets should be used for day-to-day purchases, but do not